 The AC4825 was again about average in our ease of use testing.
 It was by no means difficult to use, but not quite as streamlined as the top scorers.

 The AC4825 uses a simple dial to switch between its three fan speeds.
-It also has a single button to turn its UV lamp on and off.
+There is also an option to turn on and off its UV lamp with the press of a button.
 This lamp is meant to kill airborne bacteria, but the verdict is still out on the effectiveness of such devices.
 This is a simple, intuitive interface, but most models offer additional features that make them a bit more usable.
 For starters, most have at least four fan speeds.
 Most also have off timers so you can turn them on before you go to bed and not have to remember to turn them off before you leave for work.
 Because the AC4825 doesn't have these kinds of features, it lost a few points.
 It is very light at 8.4 pounds, making it easy to carry around, even though the carry handles are somewhat awkwardly designed.

 Our estimated lifetime cost for the AC4825 came out to $455, more than $100 less than the average.